Blind-spots of Randomized Benchmarking Under Temporal Correlations: Process Matrix Formalism

-We emphasize that such classical correlations may arise either from coupling to classical stochastic fields (e.g. fluctuating electromagnetic backgrounds) or from genuine interactions with a quantum environment, as demonstrated in \cite{goswami2024hamiltoniancharacterisationmultitimeprocesses,White2025whatcanunitary}.
-Importantly, even when the memory is mediated by a quantum environment, classical-memory processes can always be \emph{simulated} by classical stochastic processes.
-In Appendix~\ref{AppenB}, we summarize the classes of system–environment interaction Hamiltonians known to generate such memory effects.
-Any process matrix not of the form of Markovian or classical memory, constitutes a quantum memory process.
+Finally, such classical correlations can arise either from coupling to classical stochastic fields or from genuine interactions with a quantum environment \cite{Goswami_2025,White2025whatcanunitary}; importantly, any classical-memory process can be \emph{simulated} by a classical stochastic model.
+In Appendix~\ref{AppenB} we summarise system--environment Hamiltonian mechanisms known to generate these effects.
+Any process matrix that is neither Markovian nor of classical-memory type constitutes a \emph{quantum-memory} process. {In RB, the process matrix provides a compact description of the underlying noise.
+For standard RB with Markovian noise, $W$ factorizes as in Eq.~\eqref{MarkW}.
+Here, instead, we focus on classical-memory noise models described by Eqs.~\eqref{W_CFF} and~\eqref{W_CCC}, with particular emphasis on the CCC class.}